 The skirt steak takes on a smoky flavor from the chipotle chile powder then has really nice depth of flavor from the guajillo, cinnamon, cloves and Chef Merito’s Carne Asada seasoning.

-You can also grill it on your outdoor grill.
+You can also grill this on your outdoor grill.
 This makes it a summer time favorite for us!
 This recipe is popular starting around Cinco de Mayo and all through the end of summer.

 What is carne asada?